OpenZeppelin/openzeppelin-upgrades/packages/plugin-buidler/README.md

 ## Usage in tests

-You can also use the `deployProxy` and `upgradeProxy` functions from your truffle tests, in case you want to add tests for upgrading your contracts (which you should!).
-The API is the same as in the migrations.
+You can also use the `deployProxy` and `upgradeProxy` functions from your Buidler tests, in case you want to add tests for upgrading your contracts (which you should!).
+The API is the same as in scripts.

 ```js
 const { expect } = require("chai");